 Do you waste unnecessary time walking or driving between maintenance tasks and a facility office?
 Are there unnecessary steps performed in your maintenance process?
 How long is it taking your facility to do manual tasks or searching for specific materials during projects?
 All these forms of movement result in slow work order completion times and wasted money.
-Most of the time this problem can be fixed with updating facility floor plans and housing them in a visual-based software so that technicians know exactly where they need to go.
+Most of the time this problem can be fixed with updating facility floor plans and housing them in a visual, map-based facility software so that technicians know exactly where they need to go.

 Waiting for parts, information, instructions or equipment must be avoided.
 One of the largest wastes in facilities is waiting around for information via email, phone or paper-based work flows to understand the problem and solution associated with each work order.
 In a perfect world with perfect information, there would be essentially no waiting, as your team could perform other maintenance activities when there is incomplete information on a work order.
 Instead, make sure you utilize a facility software that provides a service request portal for occupants to submit tickets that maintenance teams can respond to right away.

 In facilities, over-production typically happens when work orders are not closed out or daily operations goes untracked.
 For example, applying custodial work to areas that are sufficiently clean or performing preventive maintenance on equipment that has been idle.
 This can be improved by tracking all maintenance activities in your facility maintenance software.

 This typically occurs with duplicate data entry or information processing.
 Existing paper-based work orders are often the culprit.
 As an example, information is often re-written 4 different times in the following work flow: